Buying a new car vs used: pros and cons

 Pros of buying a used car

-1. Used cars are a much cheaper option
+Used cars are a much cheaper option

 As a more affordable option, buying a used car could save you thousands and thousands of dollars.
-If you've done your research and found a car with low kilometres (about 15,000km to 20,000km a year is a good guide), that's had all of its services, that test-drives well and that's passed an independent vehicle inspection, you could be onto a winner.
+If you've done your research and found a car with low kilometres (about 15,000km to 20,000km a year is a good guide), that's had all of its services, that test-drives well, and that's passed an independent vehicle inspection, you could be onto a winner.

-2. Avoid the majority of the depreciation costs
+Avoid the majority of the depreciation costs

 One of the biggest downsides of buying a new car is the impact of depreciation as soon as you drive it off the lot.

 When buying a used car, most of that depreciation will have already occurred.
-By buying used and avoiding depreciation, you could also afford to buy a recent prestige model with all the added extras and features (think leather seats, sunroof, reverse camera etc) for the same price as a new basic model.
+By buying used and avoiding depreciation, you could also afford to buy a recent prestige model with all the added extras and features (think leather seats, sunroof, reverse camera, etc.) for the same price as a new basic model.

-3. Better for the environment
+Better for the environment

 You can also give yourself a pat on the back for helping the environment by buying a used car instead of a new car.
-Although new cars often use less fuel, the amount of pollution generated during the manufacturing process is only offset by the better fuel economy if the car is used for longer.
+Although new cars often use less fuel, the amount of pollution generated during the manufacturing process is usually only offset by the better fuel economy if the car is used for longer.

 If everyone upgraded their car every couple of years, it wouldn't be doing the environment any favours.